xyder/nxcmdr/README.md

 The app itself uses these environment variables:

 ```
 # defines where the app will store its' configuration files and cache.
 They are encrypted and will not be editable by hand.
+Default: $HOME/.config/nxcmdr
 NXCMDR_CONFIG_DIR=/your/path/here

 # defines an automatically generated session key that will be used to decrypt the config files and cache.